HomeSportProfessionalArboristTechnologyAboutNewsDownloadsContact

 High-angle rescue systems — litter lowering, tensioned highlines, and Z-drag haul systems — demand rope that holds its rated working load without creep and maintains knot efficiency across repeated haul cycles.
 ARMBURY's semi-static construction resists sheath migration and core compression during repetitive loading typical of extended rescue operations.

 Rescue teams conducting competency training and equipment familiarization require ropes that accumulate accurate use cycles for retirement planning.
-ARMBURY SCANNABLE NFC-equipped ropes log every training scenario alongside operational deployments, ensuring training ropes are tracked separately and retired independently of operational inventory.
+ARMBURY ropes tagged with Scannable NFC chips log every training scenario alongside operational deployments through the Scannable platform, ensuring training ropes are tracked separately and retired independently of operational inventory.

 Less than 5% elongation at 150 kg working load.
 Precise vertical positioning without bouncing under normal operational loads.